← The JournalJournal topic

 The spacing effect: why short, repeated sessions beat cramming

-The spacing effect is one of the oldest and most replicated findings in cognitive psychology.
+The spacing effect is one of the most replicated findings in cognitive psychology.
 Spaced practice yields about double the retention of massed practice.

 Science·May 3, 2026